koenderks/jfa/README.md

 ### Installing

-R package jfa is simple to download and set-up.
+R package `jfa` is simple to download and set-up.
 Untill there is a live version on [CRAN](https://cran.r-project.org/), the development version can be downloaded in the following manner:

-The package we need is the `devtools` package.
-You can obtain this package by running the following command in the R or RStudio console:
+The package you will need for this is the `devtools` package.
+You can obtain this package by running the following command in the R or RStudio console (provided you have a working internet connection):

 ```
 install.packages("devtools")
 ```

-Once the package is installed, the only thing required to obtain `jfa` is installing the source package with the following command:
+Once the `devtools` package is installed, the only thing required to obtain `jfa` is installing the source package from this github page with the following command:

 ```
 devtools::install_github("koenderks/jfa", INSTALL_opts=c("--no-multiarch"))